pengjeck/smartzoom/README.md

 ## Usage

-- Right-click on the area you want to magnify and click "zoomIn" to enlarge;
+- Hover on the area you want to magnify and press key `z` to enlarge;
 - press key `Esc` to exit magnification.

 ## Compatibility